grz0zrg/fsynth/documentation/mk/docs/tutorials/images_import.md

 - This is the image processed as-is, this can give a pixelated look and may sound raw with abrupt changes between amplitudes

+mipmap

+- Bilinear filtering + mipmap, mipmap are pre-calculated lower resolution representation of the image, this feature can be useful to produce cheap blur and other effects or reduce aliasing artifacts with visuals.

 ##### Wrap S/T

 When the texture is sampled and the given coordinates are outside the range of `0` to `1`.
 Fragment offer 3 ways of handling the resulting image